Application Vulnerability and Security - How Fixing Flaws Strengthens Protection

 TABLE OF CONTENTS

 As applications become more complex and interconnected, they become more susceptible to security risks.
-An application vulnerability can lead to unauthorized access, data breaches, and complete system takeovers.
+Application security vulnerabilities can lead to unauthorized access, data breaches, and complete system takeovers.
 The 2023 MITRE CWE Top 25 lists the year's most critical software flaws, ranked by severity, frequency, and potential impact.
 This article aims to provide an in-depth analysis of application security vulnerabilities, their types, and best practices for mitigation.

 1. What Is An Application Vulnerability?